 - Mason jar with lid

-- Paraffin wax (available on Amazon, or most grocery stores)
+- Paraffin wax (available at Amazon, or most grocery stores)

 Step 1: Add Treasure to the Mason Jar